We stand with Ukraine to help keep people safe. Join us

 The O.MG Lightning cable consists of two connectors and a set of wires covered by insulation, allowing it to operate as a legit cable.
 However, one of the cable’s connectors conceals a memory chip and an 802.11 Wi-Fi transmitter.
 The transmitter is, essentially, no different from those in your iPhone and other Wi-Fi-enabled devices.

-Once connected to an iPhone, iPad, or Mac, the Hak5 O.MG cable creates a Wi-Fi hotspot.
-This allows a hacker to remotely access the device and use it as if they were holding it in their hands.
 For example, the hacker can run Terminal commands on your Mac or rummage through photos on your iPhone.
 The cable used for the iPhone charger hack also packs geofencing features, allowing cybercriminals to trigger the delivery of a virus payload based on a victim’s location.
+This means the malicious payload can remain dormant until specific conditions are met, reducing the likelihood of detection during casual inspection.

 The Keylogger version of the USB hacking cable can log keystrokes from the hacked device and send them to the hacker located up to a mile away.